ndrewtl/airspace-jekyll/_posts/2017-03-21-data-clustering.md

 library(cluster)
 ```

-# Now it is time to load the data frames we'll be using in today's session, but before that, let's discuss where these data came from and what we plan do with it.
+# Now it is time to load the data we'll be using, but before that, let's discuss where these data came from and what we plan do with them.

-As you have probably realized by now, I work with tropical trees and forests in the Neotropics, and today I have decided to give you a quick tour through some of the amazing forests and floristic formations we have in there.
-Today's destination is Bolivia, a large country in Tropical South America with just about ten million people living in it, and most of these people live in four gigantic cities: La Paz, Sucre, Cochabamba and Santa Cruz de La Sierra.
-This means most of Bolivia's diversity is located away from human settlements and is, therefore, more protected from human impact.
-Biogeographycally, Bolivia is where all main Tropical South American biomes converge.
+As you might have realised by now, I work on tropical trees and forests in the Neotropics, and today I have decided to give you a quick tour through some of the amazing forests and floristic formations we have there.
+Today's destination is Bolivia, a large country in Tropical South America with just about ten million people living in it.
+Most of these people live in four gigantic cities: La Paz, Sucre, Cochabamba and Santa Cruz de La Sierra.
+As a result, most of Bolivia's diversity is located away from human settlements and is, therefore, relatively protected from human impact.
+Biogeographically, Bolivia is where all main Tropical South American biomes converge.
 These makes this country one of the most interesting and exciting places to study (and visit) in South America.

-<b>The data we'll be using today comes from a dataset called NeoTropTree.
-NeoTropTree has been developed by Professor Ary Oliveira-Filho (Federal University of Minas Gerais - Brazil. http://prof.icb.ufmg.br/treeatlan/) and it consists of circular sites, with a 10km diameter, for which he has gathered information on tree species composition by reviewing the literature (published and unpublished - e.g. masters dissertations and PhD theses), compiling species check-lists and by studying herbaria species records.
-Each site has been assigned to an specific vegetation type in order for them to be ecologically meaningful units.
-NeoTropTree is a very compreehensive and well kept dataset, which makes it very valuable and reliable when doing science.
-Professor Oliveira-Filho has kindly agreed to us using a tiny portion of it today, so make the most out of it.</b>
+<b>The data we'll be using today come from a dataset called NeoTropTree.
+NeoTropTree has been developed by <a href="http://prof.icb.ufmg.br/treeatlan/">Professor Ary Oliveira-Filho (Federal University of Minas Gerais - Brazil)</a>.
+NeoTropTree is a large database containing records on tree species composition, gathered by reviewing the literature (published and unpublished - e.g. masters dissertations and PhD theses), compiling species check-lists, and studying herbarium records.
+Each site within the database has been assigned to a specific vegetation type (an ecologically meaningful unit).
+NeoTropTree is a very comprehensive and well kept dataset, which makes it very valuable and reliable when doing science.
+Professor Oliveira-Filho has kindly agreed to us using a tiny portion of it for this tutorial.</b>

 ```r
 # Loading the dataframes we'll be working with: